marchelbling/marc.helbling.fr/_posts/2015-05-17-what-could-go-wrong.md

 ### Development environment

-* user rights and privileges are well known; however, in a rush (or not) it is very easy to forget this and perform some server changes while being logged as `root` that will break part of a service (typically runned as `www-data`).
+* user rights and privileges are well known; however, in a rush (or not) it is very easy to forget this and perform some server changes while being logged as `root` that will break part of a service (typically ran as `www-data`).
   Never log as `root`.
 * not using a common environment locally and in production may cause undetected bugs e.g. the setup uses some bash script with non-POSIX commands, either the command themselves or some options might